Numerical Weather Forecasting using Convolutional-LSTM with Attention and Context Matcher Mechanisms: Introduction

 Attention mechanisms in the spatio-temporal domain are studied in various tasks.
-For the human action recognition, \cite{Song2017} developed temporal and spatial attention mechanism with fully connected NNs and LSTMs.
-Likewise, \cite{dual_attn} implemented a dual attention mechanism in time-series forecasting. \cite{Liang2018} implemented a multi-level attention mechanism fusing side-information with multiple geo-sensory time-series data to forecast air quality.
-For the traffic prediction, \cite{Yao2019} implemented an attention mechanism to the outputs of LSTM, which takes inputs from different past periods.
-Although these works successfully implement attention mechanism, input is single or multiple time-series rather than 3D tensors.
-The authors of \cite{Zhang2018} implement an attention mechanism to improve ConvLSTM further, which takes 3D tensors as input; however, the performance increased scarcely.
-Recently, \cite{Abdellaoui2020} CNN following LSTM (Conv + LSTM) with ConvLSTM in temporally unrolled architecture and temporally concatenated architecture.
-They observed the loss change according to different inputs, e.g., features, locations to interpret the model decisions.
-Compared to Conv + LSTM, ConvLSTM showed high performance.
-However, they obtained interpretable results only for the Conv + LSTM model, and their interpretation is on feature and location level rather than the activations of the model.
+For human action recognition, \cite{Song2017} developed temporal and spatial attention mechanisms with fully connected NNs and LSTMs.
+Similarly, \cite{dual_attn} implemented a dual attention mechanism in time series forecasting. \cite{Liang2018} implemented a multi-level attention mechanism fusing the side-information with multiple geo-sensory time series data to forecast air quality.
+For traffic prediction, \cite{Yao2019} implemented an attention mechanism on the outputs of LSTM focusing on different time periods from the past.
+Similarly, \cite{ref1} combined a specific local attention memory mechanism with LSTM to capture spatio-temporal dependencies in precipitation nowcasting.
+Although these works successfully implement an attention mechanism, the input is bound to be single or multiple time series rather than 3D tensors.
+As a solution, \cite{Zhang2018} implemented an attention mechanism that took 3D tensors as input, however, the performance increase was limited.
+Recently, \cite{Abdellaoui2020} conducted a comparison study between an LSTM built on top of a CNN block (Conv+LSTM) and a ConvLSTM with temporally unrolled and temporally concatenated architectures, where the ConvLSTM outperformed the Conv+LSTM configuration.